This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 ‘Pay-for-delay' describes a form of patent settlement (sometimes referred to as ‘reverse payment settlements') whereby a brand-name pharmaceutical manufacturer and a generic manufacturer agree that the generic will delay the launch of a competing generic product in exchange for a value transfer, such as a direct payment, lucrative agreement for services, or other form of compensation.6 The brand-name company thereby effectively delays potential generic competitors from entering the market.

-• Alternatively, a settlement may be reviewed under section 45 as a criminal conspiracy if there is evidence that the intent of the payment was to fix prices, allocate markets or restrict output.
+- A settlement will be reviewed under section 45 as a criminal conspiracy only in ‘very limited circumstances', if there is evidence that the intent of the payment was to fix prices, allocate markets or restrict output.

-On 23 September 2014, Canada's Commissioner of Competition released a White Paper (the White Paper) discussing patent litigation settlement agreements between brand-name pharmaceutical manufacturers and generic pharmaceutical manufacturers.
+Prior to the release of the updated IPEGs, on 23 September 2014, Canada's Commissioner of Competition released a White Paper (the White Paper) discussing patent litigation settlement agreements between brand-name pharmaceutical manufacturers and generic pharmaceutical manufacturers.
 The White Paper expresses particular concerns with pay-for-delay agreements, referencing recent legal developments in the United States which have brought such arrangements more closely under the eye of the antitrust agencies, partly owing to a 180-day exclusivity period that temporarily prevents other generics from entering after the entry of the first generic filer, and which in all cases must be reported.
-While no such exclusivity period applies in Canada, the Bureau has indicated through the White Paper that this type of agreement, while not subject to mandatory notification, nonetheless raises potential competitive concerns.
+While no such exclusivity period applies in Canada, the Bureau indicated through the White Paper that this type of agreement, while not subject to mandatory notification, nonetheless raises potential competitive concerns.

 Merger reviews in the pharmaceutical sector

-Pharmaceutical sales in Canada have a 2.5 per cent share of the global market, making Canada the ninth-largest world market.
-From 2001 to 2013 total pharmaceutical sales in Canada have almost doubled, reaching C$22 billion in total sales.7 The growth and increased activity in the pharmaceutical sector in Canada has driven an increase in the number of mergers and acquisitions taking place within the industry.8 This means that the Bureau is reviewing an ever-growing number of pharmaceutical transactions, which lend themselves to particular substantive review considerations given the dynamics of the industry.
+Pharmaceutical sales in Canada represent approximately 2.5 per cent of the global market, placing Canada among the 10 largest world markets.
+From 2001 to 2013, total pharmaceutical sales in Canada almost doubled, reaching C$22 billion in total sales.7 The growth and increased activity in the pharmaceutical sector in Canada have driven mergers and acquisitions,8 and the Bureau has been involved in reviewing an ever-growing number of pharmaceutical transactions.

 What the Bureau wants to know: relevant considerations in pharmaceutical mergers

-In practice, the Bureau's close examination of proposed transactions in the ever-evolving pharmaceutical industry will require detailed arguments and disclosures relating to the merging parties' current and prospective offerings in the marketplace.
+In practice, the Bureau's close examination of proposed transactions in the ever-evolving pharmaceutical industry generally requires detailed arguments and disclosures relating to the merging parties' current and prospective offerings in the marketplace.

 For example, the Bureau will typically seek detailed information on products currently supplied by the parties in Canada, so as to assess any overlaps and their possible implications for competition in the relevant markets.
 Given the increasing sophistication of the pharmaceutical industry, parties may need to disclose information not only on a product category level but also on a product molecule basis, taking into account differences in presentation, indication, method of administration, or other factors.
 The ongoing development of off-brand products, particularly generics and the burgeoning category of biosimilars (generic biologic drugs, known as subsequent entry biologics in Canada) creates a further level of nuance and complexity.

 In addition to detailed disclosures regarding sales and customers, the Bureau will seek to understand the role of key opinion leaders and prescribing physicians.
-Information on the parties' respective market shares locally or (if not applicable in Canada) globally may be required to facilitate the Bureau's assessment of the competitive implications of a proposed merger, even where any potential overlaps in the Canadian market remain largely theoretical.
+Information on the parties' respective market shares locally or (if applicable) globally may be required to facilitate the Bureau's assessment of the competitive implications of a proposed merger, even where any potential overlaps in the Canadian market remain largely theoretical.

 The Bureau will typically seek information on products in development, with a view to identifying potential overlaps involving these pipeline products.
 Where this is the case, parties may be required to provide information on anticipated launch dates or other details of the products' development, including any specific commercial plans (or the absence thereof).